-We all spend time every year trying our best to minimize our tax liability.
-Do we also have to worry about taxes on our estate after we pass away or in the event we will be inheriting?
-The answer will depend on the value of the estate, and you should always discuss your concerns directly with an experienced estate planning lawyer in Colorado who can evaluate your specific situation.
+We spend time every year trying our best to minimize our tax liability.
+Do we also have to worry about taxes on our estate after we pass away.
+What about in the event we will be inheriting from an estate?
+The answer will depend on the value of the estate.
+You should always discuss your concerns directly with an experienced estate planning lawyer in Colorado.
+They can help you evaluate your specific situation.

 Contact a Colorado Estate Planning Attorney for More Information

 At Brestel Bucar, we help clients plan for the future to protect their hard-earned property, as well as their beneficiaries.
-You worked hard to build your estate, and the last thing you want is for a large portion of it to go to the IRS.
-Even though there is no Colorado estate tax, there are still tax-related concerns for many people when it comes to estate planning.
+Even though there is no Colorado estate tax, Colorado death tax, or Colorado inheritance tax, there are still tax-related concerns for many people when it comes to estate planning.
 Contact us to schedule a consultation with a member of our legal team today.